bpizzani/ds_nanodegree_project_1/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. What education does different gender choose to break in the tech world ?
+1. What education does different genders choose to break in the tech world ?

 2. What is the salary average by gender of the tech professionals?